cloud-gov/cg-site/_pages/sign-up.md

 Upgrade to a paid package to get full access to the platform and permanent spaces for hosting longer term demos and web applications in production.
-Email us at cloud-gov-inquiries@gsa.gov to learn more about what cloud.gov can do.
+Email us at inquiries@cloud.gov to learn more about what cloud.gov can do.

-<a href="mailto:cloud-gov-inquiries@gsa.gov?subject=%5BSuggestion%5D%20&body=%0A%0A%0A%0ARefcode:%20quickstart" class="usa-button usa-button--secondary usa-button--big">Contact us</a>
+<a href="mailto:inquiries@cloud.gov?subject=%5BSuggestion%5D%20&body=%0A%0A%0A%0ARefcode:%20quickstart" class="usa-button usa-button--secondary usa-button--big">Contact us</a>
 </div>
 <div class="tablet:grid-col-1"></div>
 <div class="tablet:grid-col usa-prose usa-section--sidebar-links">